 Unit 3 starts off with a bang as the Year 6 students have the opportunity to attend a “Big Bang” Science incursion.
-The entire student cohort will attend an exciting introductory presentation after which each class will have an hour long workshop with hands on activities demonstrating chemical and physical change.
+The entire student cohort attends an exciting introductory presentation after which each class participates in an hour-long workshop with hands on activities demonstrating chemical and physical change.

-This sense of national pride is a fantastic basis for our next unit on “Australian Natural Disasters” in which we look at the many floods, cyclones, bushfires, droughts, earthquakes and more that have impacted our country and others.
+The Science investigations for the year culminate with a unit on “Natural Disasters” in which we focus on earthquakes and how they impact landscapes and communities around the world.
 The students are encouraged to develop evacuation plans for their families and to look at how governments and communities can best prepare for emergency situations.